 The DIRECTV STREAM (Formerly AT&T TV) Entertainment plan is $69.99/mo for roughly 80 channels, including Animal Planet and the Discovery channels listed above plus your local broadcast channels.

-The next tier, Choice, is $84.99/mo and you get all the Entertainment channels and Cooking Channel, OWN, Science, Travel Channel, and regional sports networks (RSNs).
-Destination America, Discovery Life, Discovery Family, DIY Network, and National Geographic Wild are all on the Ultimate tier ($94.99/mo).
+The next tier, Choice, is $89.99/mo and you get all the Entertainment channels and Cooking Channel, OWN, Science, Travel Channel, and regional sports networks (RSNs).
+Destination America, Discovery Life, Discovery Family, Magnolia Network, and National Geographic Wild are all on the Ultimate tier ($104.99/mo).

-All DIRECTV STREAM channels come with 20 hours of cloud DVR storage and the ability to stream on up to 20 devices simultaneously.
+All DIRECTV STREAM channels come with unlimited cloud DVR storage as long as you sign-up online and the ability to stream on up to 20 devices simultaneously.

 For more information, see our DIRECTV STREAM review.